 The Master of Business Administration (MBA) program at Clayton State University is designed for working professionals who are seeking to move their careers to the next level and beyond.
-It is a fast-track program that will take 20 months to complete and is designed for busy executives whose time is already at a premium.
-Classes meet every other weekend during Fall, Spring and Summer terms and includes a five-day mini-mester course that is offered at the beginning of each cohort.
-On-line course components will be used to utilize to strengthen students' technology skills and to help students use their time effectively.
+It is a fast-track 20-month program designed for busy executives whose time is already at a premium.
+Classes meet every other weekend during fall, spring and summer terms and include a five-day mini-mester course that is offered at the beginning of each cohort.
+On-line course components are utilized to strengthen students' technology skills and to help students use their time effectively.